 the Customer gives notice in writing to the Supplier within fourteen (14) days within a reasonable time of discovery that some or all of the Goods do not comply with the warranty set out in clause 5.1;

 the Supplier is given a reasonable opportunity of examining such Goods; and

-the Customer (if asked to do so by the Supplier) returns such Goods to the Supplier's place of business at the Supplier's cost and pay a restocking fee of fifteen percent (15%).
+the Customer (if asked to do so by the Supplier) returns such Goods to the Supplier's place of business at the Supplier's cost and pay a restocking fee of twenty-five percent (25%).

 the Supplier shall, at its option, repair or replace the defective Goods, or refund the price of the defective Goods in full.

 The Supplier shall not be liable for the Goods' failure to comply with the warranty set out in clause 5.1 in any of the following events: